ornlneutronimaging/rockit_autoreconstruction_ui/README.md

-# rockit_autoreconstruction_ui
+# rockit autoreconstruction UI

-UI teams will use to specify the IPTS to autoreduce...etc.
+This program will allow the imaging team to configure the auto-reconstruction script ran by rockit